Beilinson-Drinfeld Schubert varieties of parahoric group schemes and twisted global Demazure modules: Beilinson-Drinfeld Grassmannians of parahoric Bruhat-Tits group schemes

 Let $\Gamma$ be the cyclic group generated by $\sigma$, and let $C$ be an irreducible smooth curve with a faithful $\Gamma$-action.
 From now on, we assume that the ramified points of $C$ are totally ramified, i.e.\,the stabilizer $\Gamma_p$ is equal to $\Gamma$ for any ramified point $p$.
 Moreover, when $C$ is the affine line $\A^1$, we require the $\Gamma$-action to be the `standard' one given by

 \begin{thm} With the assumptions above, the global Schubert variety $\Grb^\lambda_{\mc{G},C}$ is flat over $C$, and for any $p\in C$ the fiber $\Grb^\lambda_{\mc{G},p}$ is reduced.
 Moreover,

 where $R$ denotes the ramification locus of the action of $\Gamma$ on $C$. \end{thm} \begin{proof} When $C=\A^1$, the theorem was proven in \cite[Theorem 3]{Zhu14}.
-Now, let $C$ be a general curve whose points are either unramified or totally ramified.
+Now, let $C$ be a general $\Gamma$-curve whose points are either unramified or totally ramified.
 Note that the theorem is local, we shall reduce it to the affine case.
 For any ramified point $x\in C$, there exists an open neighborhood $U$ of $x$ with a $\Gamma$-equivariant \'etale map $U\to \A^1$ sending $x$ to $0$.
-By Lemma \ref{031385} and Proposition \ref{218368}, the induced map $\bar U\to \bar \A^1$ is also \'etale, and there is an isomorphism of group schemes over $U$
+By Corollary \ref{prop_etale_base}, we have a base change isomorphism